Selective "Selective Prediction": Reducing Unnecessary Abstention in Vision-Language Reasoning: Results and Analysis

-Figure~\ref{fig:aokvqa-pareto} visualizes how different selective prediction methods compare on risk \risk\ and recall \sprecall.
-We highlight several takeaways (\textbf{T*}). \textbf{T1}: For the same risk tolerance, vanilla selective prediction has lower coverage and recall for BLIP2 than InstructBLIP.
-BLIP2 has not been trained on A-OKVQA, unlike InstructBLIP, and therefore produces more uncertain answers.
+We highlight several takeaways (\textbf{T*}). \textbf{T1}: For the same risk tolerance, vanilla selective prediction has lower coverage and recall for BLIP2 than InstructBLIP and LLaVA-1.5.
+BLIP2 has not been trained on A-OKVQA, unlike the other two VLMs, and therefore produces more uncertain answers.
 We further see that \recoverr\ results in larger improvements for BLIP2. \textbf{T2}: Off-the-shelf BLIP2 sees largest risk increase with \recoverr.
-The calibration curves in Figure~\ref{fig:calibration} indicate that off-the-shelf BLIP2 makes overconfident estimates, leading to more unreliable evidences being collected and resulting in a large risk increase for \recoverr. \textbf{T3}: At 10\% risk, most of the additional risk and recall is caused by Vision Tools, rather than \recoverr's evidence collection.
-This finding is especially true for calibrated BLIP2 and off-the-shelf InstructBLIP. \textbf{T4}: At 20\% risk tolerance, \recoverr's evidence collection leads to greatest recall improvement for off-the-shelf BLIP2 and calibrated InstructBLIP.
+The calibration curves in Figure~\ref{fig:calibration} indicate that off-the-shelf BLIP2 makes overconfident estimates, leading to more unreliable evidences being collected and resulting in a large risk increase for \recoverr. \textbf{T3}: At 10\% risk, most of the additional risk and recall is caused by Vision Tools, rather than \recoverr's evidence collection. \textbf{T4}: At 20\% risk tolerance, \recoverr's evidence collection leads to greatest recall improvement for off-the-shelf BLIP2, calibrated InstructBLIP and LLaVA-1.5.

 \textbf{T3\&4} can be understood by examining the confidence distribution of the VLMs' predictions (Figure~\ref{fig:vlm-conf-distr}).
 We see that off-the-shelf BLIP2 has more predictions with greater than 80\% confidence compared to calibrated BLIP2, with the trend reversed for InstructBLIP.
 This means that \recoverr\ finds more reliable evidences ($\prob{\vlm}(\answer) \geq 1-r$) with off-the-shelf BLIP2 and calibrated InstructBLIP, resulting in higher recall for \recoverr\ with those two VLMs, thus explaining \textbf{T3\&4}.
 These findings indicate that \recoverr\ works best when the VLM is \emph{strongly confident} on correct answers.